EQ DIRECT CONTROL CIRCUITS

 Circuit modifications implemented on your setup could invalidate any warranty that you may have.
 Use this information at your own risk.
 The modifications involve direct access to the stepper motor controls of your mount.
 Any "mis-control" or "mis-command" / "invalid parameter" or "garbage" data sent to the mount could accidentally activate the stepper motors and allow it to rotate "freely" damaging any equipment connected to your mount.
 It is also possible that any garbage or invalid data sent to the mount could cause its firmware to generate mis-steps pulse sequences to the motors causing it to overheat.
 Make sure that you perform the modifications and testing while there is no physical "load" or dangling wires on your mount.
 Be sure to disconnect the power once this event happens or if you notice any unusual sound coming from the motor assembly.

-In order to connect a PC/Laptop directly to the EQ mount an interface device is required.
-This device is refered to as an EQDIRCT.
-Connection must be made through such a device
+In order to connect a PC/Laptop directly to the EQ mount a PROPRIETATRY interface device is required.
+This device is refered to as an EQDIRCT and is designed soley for use with Skywatcher mount.
+Standard "off the shelf" Connection must be made through such a device

-Both types of EQDIRECT are releatively easy to build by anyone with limited electronics experience however many folks choose to opt for ready made commercial products (see vendors).
+These EQDIRECTs are releatively easy to build by anyone with basic electronics experience, especially the EQDIRECT-USB which can be constructed by splicing two cables togther.
+However, many folks choose to opt for ready made commercial products which are available at quite reasonable prices (see vendors) .
 Please note that The EQMOD Project has no affiliation with these vendors.
-If/when disucssing EQMOD publically please take care to present all EQDIRECT options (perhaps by reference to this page) in addition to any personal recomendations you may have.
+If/when disucssing EQMOD publically please take care to stress that the connection to the mount requires a specialist cable and perhaps may reference to this web-page.

 EQDIRECT-USB